 - It positively influences mood during intense exercise, which naturally translates into better performance and more enjoyable workouts.

-- Low-carb diets increase cortisol and reduce testosterone levels in athletes, which can slow down muscle growth
+- Low-carb diets increase cortisol and reduce testosterone levels in athletes, which can slow down muscle growth.

-And so how many carbs should you eat to maximize muscle growth?
+So how many carbs should you eat to maximize muscle growth?

-Well, assuming you’re getting 0.8 to 1 gram of protein per pound of body weight and around 0.3 grams of fat per pound of body weight (my general recommendation for fat intake), the rest of your calories should come from carbs.
+Assuming you’re getting 0.8 to 1 gram of protein per pound of body weight and around 0.3 grams of fat per pound of body weight (my general recommendation for fat intake), the rest of your calories should come from carbs.

 Summary: Many people fail to eat enough calories, protein, or carbs to effectively gain muscle and strength.
 Correcting this can end a plateau.